China’s First Quarter GDP Performance Should Not Fool Investors

 China's GDP growth was better than expected for Q1 2019.
 (Image: walter688 via Pixabay)

 When China released its GDP data for the first quarter of 2019, most economists were surprised.
 The country had performed better than expected.
-GDP growth in the January-March quarter was pegged at 6.4 percent, beating estimates that projected a 6.0-6.3 percent growth for the period.
+GDP growth in the January-March quarter was pegged at 6.4 percent, beating estimates that projected a 6.0-6.3 percent growth.
 While this brought some cheer to the markets, experts warn that investors should not be fooled by the data since the slowdown pressures on the Chinese economy are still active.

 Fooled by a mini-boom?